 “Dark Layers are what will give the work its depth,” Kinkade said.
 “They will make the windows and the streetlights and even the sun seem to glow from within instead of being dabbed on the surface.”

 Kinkade is widely known for his portrayals of cottages nestled amongst rivers, cobbled streets, and rustic gardens.
 However, “A Holiday Gathering” is an unusual departure from his typical chalets with the portrayal of a Victorian-style home.

 “A Holiday Gathering” is the ninth painting in Kinkade’s Christmas Cottage series, but the first to feature a Victorian home.

-To collect the artwork of Thomas Kinkade, contact our gallery consultants at (800) 521-9654 ext.
+To collect the artwork of Thomas Kinkade, register for our exciting online auction or contact our gallery consultants at (800) 521-9654 ext.
 4 during business hours or email@example.com.